-- (3) In plain view on the BreEZe profile Internet Web page of a naturopathic doctor subject to probation or a probationary license. - 6 SEC.
-8. Section 4962 is added to the Business and Professions 7 Code, to read: - 4962. (a) Except as provided by subdivision (c), the board shall require a licensee to disclose on a separate document her or his probationary status to a patient, the patient's guardian, or health care surrogate prior to the patient's first visit following the probationary order while the licensee is on probation in any of the following circumstances: - (1) The accusation alleges, the statement of issues indicates, or the legal conclusions of an administrative law judge find that the licensee is implicated in any of the following: - (A) Gross negligence. - (B) Repeated negligent acts involving a departure from the standard of care with multiple patients. - (C) Drug or alcohol abuse that threatens to impair a licensee's ability to practice acupuncture safely, including practicing under the influence of drugs or alcohol. - (D) Felony conviction arising from or occurring during patient care or treatment. - (E) Mental illness or other cognitive impairment that impedes a licensee's ability to safely practice acupuncture. - (2) The board ordered any of the following in conjunction with placing the licensee on probation: - (A) That a third-party chaperone be present when the licensee examines patients as a result of sexual misconduct. - (B) That the licensee submit to drug testing as a result of drug or alcohol abuse. - (C) That the licensee have a monitor. - (3) The licensee has not successfully completed a training program or any associated examinations required by the board as a condition of probation. - (4) The licensee has been on probation more than once. - (b) The licensee shall obtain from each patient a signed receipt following the disclosure that includes a written explanation of how the patient can find further information on the licensee's probation on the board's Internet Web site.
+(1) The accusation alleges, the statement of issues indicates, or the legal conclusions of an administrative law judge find that the naturopathic doctor is implicated in any of the following:

+(A) Gross negligence.

+- (B) Repeated negligent acts involving a departure from the standard of care with multiple patients. - (C) Repeated acts of inappropriate and excessive prescribing of controlled substances, including, but not limited to, prescribing controlled substances without appropriate prior examination or without medical reason documented in medical records. - (D) Drug or alcohol abuse that threatens to impair a naturopathic doctor's ability to practice medicine safely, including practicing under the influence of drugs or alcohol. - (E) Felony conviction arising from or occurring during patient care or treatment. - (F) Mental illness or other cognitive impairment that impedes a naturopathic doctor's ability to safely practice medicine. - (2) The committee ordered any of the following in conjunction with placing the naturopathic doctor on probation: - (A) That a third-party chaperone be present when the naturopathic doctor examines patients as a result of sexual misconduct. - (B) That the naturopathic doctor submit to drug testing as a result of drug or alcohol abuse. - (C) That the naturopathic doctor have a monitor. - (D) Restricting the naturopathic doctor totally or partially from prescribing controlled substances. - (3) The naturopathic doctor has not successfully completed a training program or any associated examinations required by the committee as a condition of probation. - (4) The naturopathic doctor has been on probation more than once. - (d) The naturopathic doctor shall obtain from each patient a signed receipt following the disclosure that includes a written explanation of how the patient can find further information on the naturopathic doctor's probation on the committee's Internet Web site. - (e) The naturopathic doctor shall not be required to provide the disclosure prior to the visit as required by subdivision (c) if either 40 of the following applies: